 - Severe gastritis may be present when the stomach is viewed without any symptoms being present.

 - Conversely, severe gastritis symptoms may be present despite only minor changes in the stomach lining.

 - Elderly people in particular have a much higher likelihood of developing painless stomach damage.
 They may have no symptoms at all (no nausea, vomiting, pain) until they are suddenly taken ill with bleeding.

-In people who have gastritis symptoms, pain or discomfort in the upper abdomen is the most common.
+In people who have gastritis symptoms, pain or discomfort in the upper abdomen are the most common symptoms.

 - The pain is usually in the upper central portion of the abdomen (the "pit" of the stomach).

-- Gastritis pain occurs in the left upper portion of the abdomen and in the back.
-The pain seems to "go right straight through" a person as it travels from the belly to the back.
+- Sometimes gastritis pain occurs in the left upper portion of the abdomen and in the back.
+The pain seems to "go right straight through."

-- People often use the terms burning, aching, gnawing, or sore to describe the pain.
+- People often use the terms burning, aching, gnawing, or soreness to describe the pain.
 Usually, a vague sense of discomfort is present, but the pain may be sharp, stabbing, or cutting.